Verifying Switched System Stability With Logic: Loop Invariants for Switched System Stability

 \section{Loop Invariants for Switched System Stability}

-This section identifies loop invariants for proving UGpAS under various classes of switching mechanisms with Lyapunov functions~\cite{MR1201326,DBLP:books/sp/Liberzon03,DBLP:journals/tac/Branicky98}; relevant mathematical arguments are presented briefly, see~\rref{app:proofs} for more details.
-Throughout the section, loop invariants are progressively tweaked to account for new design insights behind increasingly complex switching mechanisms.
+This section identifies loop invariants for proving UGpAS under various classes of switching mechanisms with Lyapunov functions~\cite{MR1201326,DBLP:books/sp/Liberzon03,DBLP:journals/tac/Branicky98}; relevant mathematical arguments are presented briefly \iflongversion , see~\rref{app:proofs} for more details. \else ~(see supplement~\rref{app:}). \fi Throughout the section, loop invariants are progressively tweaked to account for new design insights behind increasingly complex switching mechanisms.